Your Private API Network

 Under your team name, you can browse a directory of APIs shared within your team.
 Select an API to see a high-level description.

 To review version-level details, select > on the right of the API version.
 You can review information about the API and the description.
 You can edit the schema or make changes to the API directly.
-You can see team editors and the workspace associated with this API.
+You can view editors who have worked on the API and the workspace it currently exists in.

-Add API to Private API Network will display if you haven't added the API to the private network.
+Add API to Private API Network will display on the right if you haven't added the API to the private network.

 Select Watch to start watching the API.
 To learn more about watch notifications, see Watching an API.